iri36/Dynamic_UPF_Placement_and_Chaining/README.md

 If you use this software in your work, please cite it as [1] (see CITATION.cff).

 References:
-[1] Leyva-Pupo I, Cervelló-Pastor C, Anagnostopoulos C, Pezaros DP.
-Dynamic UPF placement and chaining reconfiguration in 5G networks.
-Computer Networks.
+[1] Leyva-Pupo I, Cervelló-Pastor C, Anagnostopoulos C, Pezaros DP, "Dynamic UPF placement and chaining reconfiguration in 5G networks," Computer Networks.
 2022 Oct 9;215:109200.